-The natural range of Silver Perch (Bidvanus bidyanus) includes most of the Murray-Darling Basin, excluding the cool, higher altitude upper reaches of streams.
+The natural range of Silver Perch (Bidyanus bidyanus) includes most of the Murray-Darling Basin, excluding the cool, higher altitude upper reaches of streams.
 River regulation and barriers have been listed as factors negatively impacting Silver Perch populations, with these relevant to the Lindsay River system.
 While the NFRC only expects to capture low numbers of this species, the monitoring can provide a greater understanding of the current status of the populations which is essential to inform management of the species.
 Due to the low abundances of Silver Perch collected during NFRC the key health indicators cannot be measured.
-No Silver Perch were detected in 2023. though low abundances have been detected in all six years previous (Figure 8).
-The Silver Perch detected are a mixture of recruits (2020), juveniles (2017, 2019, 2021 and 2022) and adults (2018-19 and 2021-22 (Figure 8).
-Recruits of this species are difficult to catch using this sampling methodology.
+Only a single Silver Perch was detected in 2024.
+Silver Perch have been captured in seven of the eight years surveyed, albeit in low abundances, and were absent in 2023 (Figure 8).
+The Silver Perch detected during NFRC surveys are a mixture of recruits (2020), juveniles (2017, 2019, 2021 and 2022) and adults (2018-19, 2021-22 and 2024) (Figure 8).
+Recruits of this species are difficult to catch using the NFRC sampling methods.
 Recruits were only detected in 2020 suggesting spawning success in 2019.
 As Silver Perch are only detected in low abundances, it cannot be determined whether the 2022 blackwater (hypoxia) event impacted the population.
 Silver Perch are a highly mobile species with previous studies demonstrating positive impacts of high flows and flooding on their survival, growth and condition^{3,4}.
-Whilst Silver Perch have been shown to benefit from flow events, even if those flow events are associated with hypoxia, in systems or circumstances where they cannot move, they are susceptible to hypoxia5.
+Whilst Silver Perch have been shown to benefit from flow events. even if those flow events are associated with hypoxia, in systems or circumstances where they cannot move, they are susceptible to hypoxia5.